Research by Topic

 Community Philanthropy

 Community philanthropy can take many forms, ranging from the formal structures of a community foundation to the emergent energy of collective giving groups gathered around a shared geography or identity.
-Research in this collection seeks to inform how communities of all kinds engage in collaboration, foster cultures of giving, and ultimately achieve better outcomes for all.
+Research in this collection seeks to inform how communities of all kinds collaborate, foster cultures of giving, and ultimately achieve better outcomes for all.

 This collection includes research from the W.K.
 Kellogg Community Philanthropy Chair.